M (Macy's) E10: $1.50 (As of Apr. 2026)

 Macy's Business Description

-Founded in 1858 and based in New York City, Macy's operates about 450 stores under the Macy's nameplate, nearly 60 stores under the Bloomingdale's (full-price and outlet) and Bloomie's nameplates, and more than 170 freestanding Bluemercury specialty beauty stores.
+Founded in 1858 and based in New York City, Macy's operates about 430 eponymous stores, 60 stores under the Bloomingdale's (full-price and outlet) and Bloomie's names, and 170 freestanding Bluemercury specialty beauty stores.
 Macy's also operates e-commerce sites and licenses Bloomingdale's stores in the United Arab Emirates and Kuwait.
-Women's apparel, accessories, shoes, cosmetics, and fragrances constitute about 62% of Macy's sales.
+Women's apparel, accessories, shoes, cosmetics, and fragrances constituted 64% of 2025 net retail sales.